Blair High School (Pasadena, California): History

-Blair West is located across the street from Pasadena Public Library's Allendale branch.

-Renovation is underway on Blair's main building, the "A" building Blair West campus on the west side of Marengo Avenue.
+Blair West is located across the street from the Pasadena Public Library's Allendale branch.
+Renovation is underway on Blair's main building, the "A" building, Blair West campus on the west side of Marengo Avenue.
 Construction is scheduled to be completed in December 2018.
 During construction, the main offices and high school classes are using the former Allendale Elementary school campus (1135 S. Euclid Avenue).
 The gymnasium and athletic facilities are located on Marengo Avenue.
 Construction is funded by Measure TT.

 In addition to the International Baccalaureate Programme, Blair is known for its Health Careers Academy.
 The Health Careers Academy is the oldest of PUSD's College and Career Pathways, having been established in the early 1980s, and now offers the International Baccalaureate Career-related Programme.
 Blair offers PUSD's middle school and high school Spanish Dual Language Immersion program, and is also home to the district's International Academy (for newcomers to the country).
 PUSD offers an open enrollment process, and 80% of Blair's students attend Blair on permit.
 Over 100 students come from cities outside the PUSD attendance zone.
 The IB programme is cited by many of these non-PUSD families as the reason they chose Blair.

 On February 6, 2019, the high school campus completed its $28.4 million renovation project.
 In a ceremony with the presence of the Mayor of Pasadena, Terry Tornek, the Superintendent of Schools, Dr. Brian McDonald, and current and former teachers and alumni.
 The three-floor classroom building will have 23 classrooms, an expanded office area, a remodeled library, a new main entrance and a new track and athletic field.
 This project was funded by the school district's voters during the November 2008 election (Measure TT), which is used to renovate all the school campuses within the Pasadena Unified School District.

+On February 7th, students at Blair High School staged a walkout alongside four other nearby high schools.